Who Is This For?

 Display

-The 16-inch QHD+ (2560x1600) IPS panel is a standout.
-240Hz refresh rate with a 3ms response time means zero perceivable ghosting.
-Color accuracy is solid at 100% sRGB, though creators who need wide gamut should look at OLED options.
+The 16-inch QHD+ (2560x1600) IPS panel is excellent.
+240Hz with a 3ms response time means I saw zero perceivable ghosting in fast-paced shooters.
+Color accuracy is solid at 100% sRGB, though creators who need wide gamut should look at OLED options like the Zephyrus G16.

 Battery Life

-Don’t buy a gaming laptop for battery life, but for the record: expect 4-5 hours of web browsing and video, dropping to under 2 hours while gaming.
-The 90 Wh cell is reasonable for the class but can’t overcome the power-hungry CPU and GPU.
+Nobody buys a gaming laptop for battery life, but for the record: I got 4 to 5 hours of web browsing and video, dropping to under 2 hours while gaming.
+The 90 Wh battery is reasonable for the class but can’t fight the power draw from this CPU and GPU combo.

 The Bottom Line

-The ROG Strix G16 is a focused gaming machine at a competitive price.
-If gaming performance per dollar is your priority and you don’t mind the weight or missing webcam, it’s hard to beat in the $1,500-$2,000 range.
+The ROG Strix G16 is a focused gaming machine at a great price.
+If gaming performance per dollar is what you care about and you don’t mind the weight or the missing webcam, it’s very hard to beat in the to range.
+I’d buy it for a dedicated gaming setup without hesitation.